 The DEI course is for operatives who carry out work on domestic electrical installations as a secondary task to their main role or who wish to offer full electrical installations in domestic properties as a stand-alone task.

-If you have no former electrical knowledge or experience then we strongly recommend the 5-day foundation course
+If you have no former electrical knowledge or experience then we strongly recommend the basic electrics foundation course we offer.

 • Component exchange